About 72 Pete

 You can email me at pete@peteashton.com - I'm either great at replying or terrible, so if it's important and I don't reply in a reasonable period of time, please feel free to nudge with another email.

-The following was last edited on 28 April 2024.
+The following was last edited on 11 May 2024.

 There are currently two broad strands on this site.

-(I've written more about what 72 Pete means below.)
+(I've written more about what "72 Pete" means below.)

 The Aerobic Digest is a newsletter exclusively about composting, soil health and related subjects.
 It was spun off as a Substack newsletter but recently brought back into the fold.
 Its issues are archived here.